your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Social vs Societal

 - social types have ego-syntonic TiFe.
 Social types reflect the strategy of survival in small chunks, tribes, social settings, like a group of equal people, removed from outside affairs, exploring and caring for each other on their own, or a nomadic gang-like structure, a primitive center of power.
 In such structures people are closely associated and intertwined;
 - societal types have ego-syntonic TeFi.
 Societal types reflect the strategy of survival in complex global cultures, like a static and peaceful conformist hierarchy or a network of practical interrelations.
-In such structures people are removed, somewhat isolated from each other.
+In such structures people are removed, somewhat isolated from each other, boundaries are formed around a person.

 ### Rationale vs Harmony